syserr0r/dj-saml-idp/README.rst

 First of all, create a new version of the package.
 We use `bumpversion`_ to handle updating all version strings, committing the changes and creating a new git tag automatically.
-To bump the packag version use the follwoing command with whichever part of the semantic version you'd like to update::
+To bump the package version use the following command with whichever part of the semantic version you'd like to update::

     $ bumpversion (major|minor|patch)

 for instance for a *minor* update, use (which should be the most common case)::

-    $ bumpersion minor
+    $ bumpversion minor

 You need the PyPI credentials for the `mobify` account to be able to release a new version and the build script is expecting it defined as an environment